Greek fried eggplant with tomato sauce (Μελιτζάνες τηγανητές με σάλτσα ντομάτας )

 • Place the fried eggplants onto a plate.
 Continue cooking the rest until all of your eggplant has been fried.

 • Take a small sauce pot, and heat 1 tablespoon of olive oil over medium heat.
 Add the garlic slices and fry them for about 1 minute.
-Add your chunky tomato sauce or your marinara sauce and 1/2 teaspoon salt.
+Add your chunky tomato sauce or your marinara sauce, bay leaves and 1/2 teaspoon salt.
 Heat through, stirring regularly, for just a few minutes.

 • While your sauce is being warmed up, place your eggplants in a roasting dish (we use a 9 X 13 inch roasting dish) and sprinkle your dried rosemary leaves on top of them.